centic9/demo-fuzz/README.md

 Invoke the fuzzing:

-With only fuzzing the CSV input file based on input files:

-    ./jazzer --cp=build/libs/demo-fuzz-all.jar --instrumentation_includes=org.apache.commons.** --target_class=org.dstadler.fuzz.Fuzz -rss_limit_mb=4096 corpus
+    ./jazzer --cp=build/libs/demo-fuzz-all.jar --instrumentation_includes=org.dstadler.** --target_class=org.dstadler.fuzz.Fuzz -rss_limit_mb=4096 corpus

-In this mode Jazzer will stop whenever it detects an unexpected exception or crashes.
+In this mode Jazzer will stop whenever it detects an unexpected exception, out of memoery or other crashes.

 You can use `--keep_going=10` to report a given number of exceptions before stopping.